The ANAEROBic treasure trunk

 Introduction

-ANAEROB aims to generate a platform that enables linking of microbial ecology to biotechnology.
+ANAEROB aims to generate a platform that enables linking microbial ecology to biotechnology.
 This platform should be general and applicable to a very wide range of conditions and applications.

-Potential of Anaerobic Processes
+Importance of Anaerobic Processes

 Anaerobic processes are performed by a well-structured microbial community and have great potential for upcycling organic wastes and industrial/agricultural residual resources to achieve a circular bioeconomy.
 Upcycling of residual resources through the production of materials, biochemicals, and energy is a promising way towards more sustainable production.